mrboen94/aasgard/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/0880a2e1-8314-41ff-8886-a4115ee43825/deploy-status)](https://app.netlify.com/sites/aasgard/deploys)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+NOTE: This project is still very much a work in progress!

 ## Welcome to my web hosted CV
 This website was built using react and styled components.